vaila-multimodaltoolbox/vaila/README.md

 2. Convert C3D data to CSV
 3. Metadata info
 4. Cut videos based on list
 5. Draw a black box around videos
 6. Compress videos to HEVC (H.265)
 7. Compress videos to H.264
+8. Plot 2D

 Type 'h' for help or 'exit' to quit.